liscory/Purwadhika-JCDS-Final-Project/README.md

 # V. Evaluation

-We use CatBoost Regressor as our final model as it gives the best r-squared (R²) results in both training and validation set and the lowest MAE compared with other models.
+We used CatBoost Regressor as our final model as it gives the best r-squared (R²) results in both training and validation set and the lowest MAE compared with other models.
 <p float="center ">
 <img src="https://github.com/ls-cy/Purwadhika-JCDS-Final-Project/blob/main/Model/Model.png" width="500" />